 If you’ve ever created content (which you should have), you’re likely familiar with the game of telephone that takes place in order to produce new articles, videos, and website copy.
 With a traditional agency, every step requires approval and revisions between two organizations.

-On the other hand, when you’ve got the resources in-house to produce your own content, the wheels of progress move much faster.
+On the other hand, when you’ve got the resources in-house to produce your own content (like a content manager), the wheels of progress move much faster.
 In fact, I’ve worked with many clients who can produce four to five new articles and videos in a week.

 This is nearly impossible if an agency is producing your content.